 If we consider the case of a simple flat plate, and imagine that the plate deflects the air downwards, we can estimate that the angle of deflection is the angle of attack of the flat plate, alpha.

-And, we can estimate that the angle of deflection is approximately w divided by V for relatively small alpha.
+And, we can estimate that, for small alpha, the angle of deflection is approximately w divided by V .
 In this case, the lift coefficient for a flat plate is 2 pi times the angle of attack.
 When we convert from radians to degrees, this says that the lift coefficient increases by 0.11 for every degree of attack.
 In fact, this result holds (in theory!) for more than a flat plate -- it holds for all lifting surfaces.

 A second fundamental result of the circulation theory of lift is found by expressing the lift coefficient as a function of the circulation produced around the wing.

 This tells us that, for a given circulation gamma, the lift coefficient CL increases as the wing chord c decreases.
 Because we have developed the theory so far by considering a part of an "infinite" unit wing of constant chord c all along its span, this result is not yet of much interest.
 But a real wing typically has a taper, such that its chord decreases from root to tip.
 Other things being equal, this circulation theory result explains that CL increases along the taper, probably rather undesirably, and Lifting line theory is needed to give a clear account of what happens at the wing tip and why an elliptical wing planform is so important.